scottwarren/virdis/README.md

 1. Game loop (in general, but more specifically, how to implement one in React)
 1. React Context.
 1. How to structure a project that is not a simple CRUD app.
+1. Canvas :) -- I originally built this using divs which with hindsight is a bit silly, but it now uses Canvas.

 ## Local Dev